Retired Champaign police officer shares 2-year-old trauma of losing partner, being shot

 As they spun around, Creel said, “I realize the gun fired because I see glass being blown out in the apartment building.
 I don’t know where Chris is.”

-What he learned later moments later is that the first couple of shots that Mr. Lafayette got off hit Officer Oberheim in the neck and head.
+What he learned moments later is that the first couple shots that Mr. Lafayette got off hit Officer Oberheim in the neck and head.

-Forced to the ground from the struggle, Creel said he put his head under the car so as not to be shot in the face.
+Forced to the ground during the struggle, Creel said he put his head under the car so as not to be shot in the face.

 “He hits me twice in the chest.
 He thinks he got me,” he said, adding that he was able to get off the ground and unload his duty weapon into Mr. Lafayette as he stood over Officer Oberheim ready to shoot again.